 Author: Nicole Cama

 Douglas Grant was a natural born leader, fiercely intelligent artist and poetry enthusiast who served as a Private in the 13th Battalion of the Australian Imperial Force before he was captured as a Prisoner of War in 1917.
-As a full-blooded Aboriginal man with a Scottish accent and a talent for the bagpipes, Grant was a popular personality in the media.
+As an Aboriginal man with a Scottish accent and a talent for the bagpipes, Grant was a popular personality in the media.
 However, after his experience as Australia’s only known Aboriginal POW during World War I, he became a strong advocate for veterans and challenged the government’s treatment of Aboriginal people.

 Originally named Poppin Jerri, Grant suffered personal tragedy at an early age when his parents and much of his Aboriginal community were killed, apparently in a tribal fight, in the Bellenden Ker Ranges, Queensland in 1887.
 The infant was rescued by the Scottish taxidermist Robert Grant, who took him to his parents in Lithgow, NSW and later adopted him, renaming him Douglas.
 Grant lived on Albion Street in the Sydney suburb of Annandale and attended Scots College in Bellevue Hill.
 He developed a keen interest in the works of William Shakespeare and displayed an aptitude for drawing, winning first prize in the Queen’s Diamond Jubilee exhibition in 1897.